 , Dirty Cowards

 , and bad guys who suffer from Villain Decay

 rarely go down with their heads held high.
 They're much more likely to get on their hands and knees and beg for mercy.
+This also serves to contrast them with the hero, as heroes usually don't beg for mercy from the villain in the opposite situation, at least not for themselves.
 Depending on where the hero is on the Sliding Scale of Idealism Versus Cynicism

 , they might call the villain out on how many people they've denied mercy before sparing them anyway

 .
 Others may deliver a Reason You Suck Speech